Lions Club of BridgendTree of Light

-A short dedication service is held before the lights are switched on, with Christmas Carols led by St. Mary's School Choir.
-The dedication was held on Monday 3rd December 2018 at 6pm. .
+A short dedication service is usually held before the lights are switched on, with Christmas Carols led by St. Mary's School Choir.
+The dedicationt in 2020 will be on Monday 7th December at 6:30pm, but this year the event will be available online only due to covid19 restrictions..

 The Tree has enabled us to raise over £8,000 which has supported not only local causes such as Heronsbridge School but has also contributed substantially to a Lions International project (Campaign Sight First II) which has helped to prevent blindness in more than 24,000,000 people in developing countries.